I study how people seek and discover information—and make systems respond better. My work spans search, recommendation, and rigorous evaluation.

-Connect with me via Email, LinkedIn, or Twitter; explore my work on Google Scholar and GitHub; and if you'd like to hire me, here's my CV.
+Connect via Email, LinkedIn, or X; explore my work on Google Scholar and GitHub; for collaborations, my CV.

 About Me